modular/modular/KGEN/docs/Rationale.md

 and `someFPType` got resolve to `f32` by the elaborator, which generically resolves type parameters without making other adjustments to the operation.

-Some amout of type fluidity makes sense, but there are other designs we could
+Some amount of type fluidity makes sense, but there are other designs we could
 investigate:

 1) We could reject `%c3` with an error or warning, for the same reason that